finam-ufz/finam-regrid/docs/source/index.rst

     $ pip install git+https://git.ufz.de/FINAM/finam-regrid.git

-For available components, see the :doc:`api/index`.

 Usage
 -----

+The main class of this package is the adapter :class:`.Regrid`.
+For other package members, see the :doc:`api/index`.

+FINAM-regrid supports all of ESMPy's  :class:`regridding methods <.RegridMethod>`.
+For more options, see the ESMPy class `Regrid <https://earthsystemmodeling.org/esmpy_doc/release/latest/html/regrid.html>`_

-See the `example scripts <https://git.ufz.de/FINAM/finam-regrid/-/tree/main/examples>`_ in the GitLab repository for fully functional usage examples.
+See also the `example scripts <https://git.ufz.de/FINAM/finam-regrid/-/tree/main/examples>`_ in the GitLab repository for fully functional usage examples.

 API References